khakhalin/carsharing101/02_relocations.md

 ![A reminder: Stations model, showing n_cars, CM1 and CM2, without relocations](figures/02relos_03stations_01norelos.svg "alt text")

 Now let's repeat the same experiment, but this time around perform a relocation every now and then.
 For example, let's relocate at every 20th tick, moving a single car from the worst station (in terms of the current expected demand per car) to the best one (in the same sense).
 How will it change the KPIs?
 The average number of cars per station (Figure 2.3.2 below, left panel) looks quite different now!
 Where in the absence of relocations we had a uniform distribution with about 4 cars per station, now we see a curve sloping upwards, as cars from low-demand stations were regularly relocated to high-demand stations, and so and the end of the day, on average, higher-demand stations carried more cars.
 The plot of CM1 against demand looks roughly the same (although the values are almost 10% higher!), while CM2 again looks very different.
 In a "no relocations" case above we subtracted a flat line from a linear dependency, and got a linear depencency.
 Now we subtract a rirising curve from a rising curve, and get something roughly flat!
 Granted, this "business" in particular is still unprofitable, but it's not _as_ unprofitable as before!
-(Without relocations it was losing 150 €/day, while now it is losing 120 €/day, which is clearly better!)
+(Without relocations it was losing 150 €/day, while now it is losing 120 €/day, which is clearly an improvement!)

 ![Same stations model with some relocations](figures/02relos_03stations_02relos.svg)